Florida condo building collapse: Biden to travel to Surfside on Thursday

 Biden has authorized DHS and FEMA to coordinate disaster relief efforts

-President Biden and first lady Jill Biden are expected to travel to Surfside, Florida, on Thursday after the collapse of a beachfront condo building that left 10 dead and more than 150 people still missing.
+President Biden and first lady Jill Biden will travel Thursday to Surfside, Florida, where the collapse of a beachfront condo building last week left 10 dead and more than 150 people still unaccounted for.

 The White House has not yet provided further details of their trip, but the president and first lady are likely to visit the site of the collapse of the Champlain Towers South.